-9.4.3 VFR Departure Procedures.
+9.4.3 VFR DEPARTURE PROCEDURES.

 Helicopters are not authorized to cross arrival/departure corridors without Tower approval.
-Helicopters may request deviations from the following departure procedures, but, unless otherwise cleared by Tower, are expected to fly via the established departure routes.
+Helicopters may request deviations from the following departure procedures; however, unless otherwise cleared by Tower, are expected to fly via the established departure routes.
 Helicopters requesting departures using compass headings (i.e. Northwest, West) will be cleared and are expected to depart via the requested heading.
 Desired departure shall be requested coincident with request for takeoff clearance.

-9.4.3.1 West Basin Departure.
+9.4.3.1 WEST BASIN DEPARTURE.

-After reaching the West Basin, track 270 degrees until clear of Class D Airspace while remaining south of WPTX antennas 386 feet MSL (R-279 8 DME).
+After reaching the West Basin, track 270 degrees until clear of Class D Airspace while remaining south of WPTX antennas, 386 feet MSL (NHK R-279/8 DME).

-9.4.3.2 Cross-Field Departure.
+9.4.3.2 CROSS-FIELD DEPARTURE.

-Flights desiring a cross-field departure to the south, PXOA, or OLF Webster shall proceed to the Cedar Cove water tower or as directed by Tower while conforming to the prevailing helicopter traffic pattern.
+Flights desiring a cross-field departure to the south, PXOA, or WOLF shall proceed to the Cedar Cove water tower or as directed by Tower while conforming to the prevailing helicopter traffic pattern.
 Hold short of the approach corridor of Runway 6 until cleared to cross.

-9.4.3.3 River Mouth Departure.
+9.4.3.3 RIVER MOUTH DEPARTURE.

-Helicopters shall depart and hold short of the approach corridor of Runway 14 until cleared to cross then proceed to and report the Patuxent River mouth remaining feet wet.
+Helicopters shall depart and hold short of the approach corridor of Runway 14 until cleared to cross, then proceed to and report the Patuxent River mouth remaining feet wet.

-9.4.3.4 Grass Pattern Entry.
+9.4.3.4 GRASS PATTERN ENTRY.